TechnitiumSoftware/DnsServer/APIDOCS.md

 - `enableDnsOverHttp` (optional): Enable this option to accept DNS-over-HTTP requests.
 It must be used with a TLS terminating reverse proxy like nginx and will work only on private networks.
 - `enableDnsOverTls` (optional): Enable this option to accept DNS-over-TLS requests.
 - `enableDnsOverHttps` (optional): Enable this option to accept DNS-over-HTTPS requests.
+- `enableDnsOverHttpPort80` (optional): Enable this option to allow automatic TLS certificate renewal with HTTP challenge (webroot) for DNS-over-HTTPS service.
+This service will not accept DNS-over-HTTP requests from public IP addresses.
+- `enableDnsOverQuic` (optional): Enable this option to accept DNS-over-QUIC requests.
+- `dnsOverHttpPort` (optional): The TCP port number for DNS-over-HTTP protocol.
+Default value is `8053`.
+- `dnsOverTlsPort` (optional): The TCP port number for DNS-over-TLS protocol.
+Default value is `853`.
+- `dnsOverHttpsPort` (optional): The TCP port number for DNS-over-HTTPS protocol.
+Default value is `443`.
+- `dnsOverQuicPort` (optional): The UDP port number for DNS-over-QUIC protocol.
+Default value is `853`.
 - `dnsTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the DNS-over-TLS and DNS-over-HTTPS optional protocols.
 - `dnsTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `tsigKeys` (optional): A pipe `|` separated multi row list of TSIG key name, shared secret, and algorithm.
 Set this parameter to `false` to remove all existing keys.
 Supported algorithms are [`hmac-md5.sig-alg.reg.int`, `hmac-sha1`, `hmac-sha256`, `hmac-sha256-128`, `hmac-sha384`, `hmac-sha384-192`, `hmac-sha512`, `hmac-sha512-256`].
-- `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
-- `dnsAppsEnableAutomaticUpdate` (optional): Set to `true` to allow DNS server to automatically update the DNS Apps from the DNS App Store.
-The DNS Server will check for updates every 24 hrs when this option is enabled.
-- `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
-Default value is `false`.
-- `udpPayloadSize` (optional): The maximum EDNS UDP payload size that can be used to avoid IP fragmentation.
-Valid range is 512-4096 bytes.
-Default value is `1232`.
-- `dnssecValidation` (optional): Set this to `true` to enable DNSSEC validation.
-DNS Server will validate all responses from name servers or forwarders when this option is enabled.
-- `eDnsClientSubnet` (optional): Set this to `true` to enable EDNS Client Subnet.
-DNS Server will use the public IP address of the request with a prefix length, or the existing Client Subnet option from the request while resolving requests.
-- `eDnsClientSubnetIPv4PrefixLength` (optional): The EDNS Client Subnet IPv4 prefix length to define the client subnet.
-Default value is `24`.
-- `eDnsClientSubnetIPv6PrefixLength` (optional): The EDNS Client Subnet IPv6 prefix length to define the client subnet.
-Default value is `56`.
-- `resolverRetries` (optional): The number of retries that the recursive resolver must do.
-- `resolverTimeout` (optional): The timeout value in milliseconds for the recursive resolver.
-- `resolverMaxStackCount` (optional): The max stack count that the recursive resolver must use.
-- `forwarderRetries` (optional): The number of retries that the forwarder DNS client must do.
-- `forwarderTimeout` (optional): The timeout value in milliseconds for the forwarder DNS client.
-- `forwarderConcurrency` (optional): The number of concurrent requests that the forwarder DNS client should do.
-- `clientTimeout` (optional): The amount of time the DNS server must wait in milliseconds before responding with a ServerFailure response to a client request when no answer is available.
-- `tcpSendTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for an ACK before closing the connection.
-This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
-- `tcpReceiveTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for data before closing the connection.
-This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
-- `enableLogging` (optional): Enable this option to log error and audit logs into the log file.
-Default value is `true`.
-- `logQueries` (optional): Enable this option to log every query received by this DNS Server and the corresponding response answers into the log file.
-Default value is `false`.
-- `useLocalTime` (optional): Enable this option to use local time instead of UTC for logging.
-Default value is `false`.
-- `logFolder` (optional): The folder path on the server where the log files should be saved.
-The path can be relative to the DNS server config folder.
-Default value is `logs`.
-- `maxLogFileDays` (optional): Max number of days to keep the log files.
-Log files older than the specified number of days will be deleted automatically.
-Recommended value is `365`.
-Set `0` to disable auto delete.
-- `maxStatFileDays` (optional): Max number of days to keep the dashboard stats.
-Stat files older than the specified number of days will be deleted automatically.
-Recommended value is `365`.
-Set `0` to disable auto delete.
 - `recursion` (optional): Sets the recursion policy for the DNS server.
 Valid values are [`Deny`, `Allow`, `AllowOnlyForPrivateNetworks`, `UseSpecifiedNetworks`].
 - `recursionDeniedNetworks` (optional): A comma separated list of network addresses in CIDR format that must be denied recursion.
 Set this parameter to `false` to remove existing values.
 These values are only used when `recursion` is set to `UseSpecifiedNetworks`.
 - `recursionAllowedNetworks` (optional): A comma separated list of network addresses in CIDR format that must be allowed recursion.
 Set this parameter to `false` to remove existing values.
 These values are only used when `recursion` is set to `UseSpecifiedNetworks`.
 - `randomizeName` (optional): Enables QNAME randomization [draft-vixie-dnsext-dns0x20-00](https://tools.ietf.org/html/draft-vixie-dnsext-dns0x20-00) when using UDP as the transport protocol.
 Default value is `true`.
 - `qnameMinimization` (optional): Enables QNAME minimization [draft-ietf-dnsop-rfc7816bis-04](https://tools.ietf.org/html/draft-ietf-dnsop-rfc7816bis-04) when doing recursive resolution.
 Default value is `true`.
 - `nsRevalidation` (optional): Enables [draft-ietf-dnsop-ns-revalidation](https://datatracker.ietf.org/doc/draft-ietf-dnsop-ns-revalidation/) for recursive resolution.
 Default value is `true`.
-- `qpmLimitRequests` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests that is enforces per client subnet.
-Set value to `0` to disable the feature.
-- `qpmLimitErrors` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests which generates an error response that is enforces per client subnet.
-Set value to `0` to disable the feature.
-Response with an RCODE of FormatError, ServerFailure, or Refused is considered as an error response.
-- `qpmLimitSampleMinutes` (optional): Sets the client query stats sample size in minutes for QPM limit feature.
-Default value is `5`.
-- `qpmLimitIPv4PrefixLength` (optional): Sets the client subnet IPv4 prefix length used to define the subnet.
-Default value is `24`.
-- `qpmLimitIPv6PrefixLength` (optional): Sets the client subnet IPv6 prefix length used to define the subnet.
-Default value is `56`.
+- `resolverRetries` (optional): The number of retries that the recursive resolver must do.
+- `resolverTimeout` (optional): The timeout value in milliseconds for the recursive resolver.
+- `resolverMaxStackCount` (optional): The max stack count that the recursive resolver must use.
+- `saveCache` (optional): Enable this option to save DNS cache on disk when the DNS server stops.
+The saved cache will be loaded next time the DNS server starts.
 - `serveStale` (optional): Enable the serve stale feature to improve resiliency by using expired or stale records in cache when the DNS server is unable to reach the upstream or authoritative name servers.
 Default value is `true`.
 - `serveStaleTtl` (optional): The TTL value in seconds which should be used for cached records that are expired.
 When the serve stale TTL too expires for a stale record, it gets removed from the cache.
 Recommended value is between 1-3 days and maximum supported value is 7 days.
 Default value is `259200`.
 - `temporaryDisableBlockingTill` (read only): An ISO 8601 String with the Date and Time when the Temporary Blocking will end.